JBro-Birds/PyBer_Analysis/README.md

 # PyBer Analysis

 ## Overview of Project
-The project is to prepare all standardized test data analysis, reporting, and presentation to provide insights about performance trends and patterns.
-These insights are used to inform discussions and strategic decisions at the school and district level.
-A new_full_student_data.csv file is being provided that includes student ID, student name, grade, school name, reading score, math score, school type (charter/public) and school budget.
-In order to be in sync with the working team a python development environment needs to be created and used throughout the project work.
-In order to produce a summary, analysis and recommendations python and Pandas will be used to create a summary DataFrame of the ride-sharing data by city type and Pandas and Matplotlib will be used to create a multi-line graph that shows the total weekly fares for each city type.
+PyBer is a ride-sharing app company valued at $2.3 billion.
+The CEO has assigned this project to analyze all the rideshare data from January to early May of 2019 and create a compelling visualization.
+In order to produce a summary, perform analysis and make recommendations python and Pandas will be used to create a summary DataFrame of the ride-sharing data by city type and Pandas and Matplotlib will be used to create a multi-line graph that shows the total weekly fares for each city type.
+Rider and city type data .csv files have been provided as the data source.
 The final deliverable is a written report that summarizes how the data differs by city type and how these differences can be used by decision-makers at PyBer.

 ### Purpose
 The purpose of this project is to use images from the summary DataFrame and multi-line chart and describe the differences in ride-sharing data among the different city types.
-Based on the results business recommnedations need to be made to the CEO for addressing any disparities amongt the city types.
+Based on the results business recommendations need to be made to the CEO for addressing any disparities among the city types.

 ## Results